Pruning Fig Trees | How Much to Prune & How to Keep Them Small

 Pruning for Structure

-The goal of setting up the structure of any fig tree is to space the scaffolds and fruiting branches well, ensuring optimal sunlight exposure.
+The goal of setting up the structure of any fig tree is to make sure the scaffolds and in turn the fruiting branches are well spaced for optimal sunlight exposure.
 This improves the tree’s productivity and overall health.

 Key steps include:

-• Limit Scaffolds or Trunks: Maintain 5–8 scaffolds or trunks for balanced growth.
+Limit Scaffolds or Trunks: Maintain 5–8 scaffolds or trunks eliminating the rest.

-• Not enough scaffolds or trunks?
-During dormancy, prune heavily to stimulate the growth of new shoots from the base.
+Not enough scaffolds or trunks?
+During dormancy, use heading cuts to stimulate the growth of new shoots.

-• For container-grown fig trees, structural pruning involves removing the apical bud (tip) during the growing season.
-This encourages lateral growth and creates a compact structure.
+For container-grown fig trees, structural pruning is limited to removing the apical bud (tip) during the growing season or dormancy.

 When to Prune Fig Trees